JoachimGoedhart/DotBlot-analysis/README.md

 Repository with Python code in a Jupyter Notebookto to perform automated (image) analysis on dotblot data.

 ## Introduction
-Levels of chemokines are measured through an array that produces a dotblot as result (https://www.rndsystems.com/products/proteome-profiler-human-cytokine-array-kit_ary005b).
+Levels of chemokines are measured through an array that produces a [dotblot as result](https://www.rndsystems.com/products/proteome-profiler-human-cytokine-array-kit_ary005b).
 Every dot is linked to different antibodies, and we must quantify it in order to get informative data on levels.

 ![](https://raw.githubusercontent.com/JoachimGoedhart/DotBlot-analysis/main/Dotblot_Example-data.png)

 Previously, dot blot quantification has tipically been done manually.
 Thus, the goal is to automate this process by creating a pipeline of code in ‘Python’.

-Therefore, the aim of this Jupyter Notebook is to automatize the process of registering each single dotblots to the mask, to get the grey value from each dot, and finally to arrange the values in a tidy table to allow for a faster and easier analysis.
+Therefore, the aim of this Jupyter Notebook is to automatize the process of registering each single dotblots to the mask, to get the grey value from each dot, and finally to arrange the values in a [tidy table](https://thenode.biologists.com/converting-excellent-spreadsheets-tidy-data/education/)to allow for a faster and easier analysis.

-## How to use this Notebook
+## Before Starting
 Before you run the Notebook, make sure that you are logged into your Google account and have the data to process in your Google Drive.
-## Before Starting

 For the code to work, Images must be 700x300 and in .tif format.
 This is best done in ImageJ before starting the analysis.

+It's important to know that if you don’t provide data, you can still run the notebook, and it will use example data.
+## Initialization
+This section will load all the required packages and data necessary for the proper functioning of this Notebook.

-## Load Packages
+### Packages
 GoogleCoLab provides pre-installed packages that need to be imported by running the code.
 These include:
 -	Os
 -	Matplotlib